Introduction to the Tool Kit

 Student achievement is front and center in all our efforts.
 The Office of Special Education and Rehabilitative Services (OSERS), the Office of Elementary and Secondary Education (OESE), and the Institute for Education Sciences (IES) are collaborating and linking their programs together to support states’ efforts to improve instruction and assessment of all students with disabilities.

 The Tool Kit includes information about the Department’s investments, papers on large-scale assessment, technical assistance (TA) products, and resources.
 The section on large-scale assessment includes a collection of seven papers and a glossary that address key issues related to the participation of students with disabilities in these standards-based assessments.
 The TA products are divided into four substantive areas: Assessment, Instructional Practices, Behavior, and Accommodations.
-Materials in each substantive area are color-coded so that they are easily recognizable and contain subcategories of resources:

 - Large-Scale Assessment